 Working in a job that makes you unhappy or having put in long hours

 Caring for a sick loved one

-Divorce (especially those that get dragged out)
+Divorce (especially those that are dragged out)

 Suffering from a chronic or terminal illness

-When these stresses accumulate, your mind, body, and soul start to object vehemently!
+When these stressors accumulate, your mind, body, and soul start to object vehemently!
 The result is total exhaustion and weariness.
 You no longer feel you have any control over your life and your resilience levels are depleted.
 Often, you feel complete despair as you think you’ll never see the light at the end of the tunnel.

 Emotional exhaustion affects you mentally, physically, and spiritually.
 When you find yourself in this state, you’re no longer able to function optimally in all areas of your life.
 It’s not a good place to be!

 Watch this informative animated video that talks about what leads to emotional exhaustion.

 Besides feeling drained, there are other signs that indicate you could be suffering from emotional exhaustion.
 These include any or all of the following:

 Lack of interest in anything or anyone